 3. Drink bone broth that’s made with quality bones and connective tissue, such as grass-fed beef bones or organic chicken bones.

-- Your broth can only be as healthy and nutrient-rich as the bones of the animal it came from.
+- Your broth can only be as good as the bones of the animal it came from.
 For this reason, we recommend only using grass-fed, grass-finished beef bones or organic chicken bones to make your broth, and avoiding bones from factory farmed animals that have been treated with hormones and antibiotics.
-This will maximize the healing potential of the broth.
+This will maximize the potential of the broth.

 - You can source bones from local farmers and butchers, and most health food stores sell organic and grass-fed, grass-finished bones.
 If you don’t have time to make your own broth at home or have trouble sourcing quality ingredients, you can always buy some.

-We’ve taken care of sourcing the highest quality ingredients and simmering the bones for up to 24 hours to bring you the most nutrient-rich bone broth possible.
+We’ve taken care of sourcing the highest quality ingredients and simmering the bones for up to 24 hours to bring you the most wholesome bone broth possible.